Lethal Weapon (TV series): Critical reception

 Lethal Weapon received mixed reviews from critics.
-Review aggregator Rotten Tomatoes reported a 67% approval rating, with an average rating of 5.35/10 based on 42 reviews.
+For the first season, review aggregator Rotten Tomatoes reported a 67% approval rating, with an average rating of 5.35/10 based on 42 reviews.
 The consensus says, "Lethal Weapon's overly polished production values and tired narrative are somewhat overcome by solid chemistry between its two leads".
 On Metacritic, the first season has a weighted average of 56 out of 100 based on 24 reviews, indicating "mixed or average reviews".

 The second season received positive reviews.
-Rotten Tomatoes gave a rating of 100% with an average rating of 10/10 based on 5 reviews.
+Rotten Tomatoes gave a rating of 100% with an average rating of 7.3/10 based on 5 reviews.

-For the third season, 100% of Rotten Tomatoes' 5 critic reviews were positive, with an average score of 10/10.
+For the third season, 100% of Rotten Tomatoes' 5 critic reviews were positive, with an average score of 8.2/10.

 On Rotten Tomatoes, the series has an average score of 89%.